clarencecastillo/NTUOSS-GitWorkshop/README.md

 2. Capitalise the message
 3. Do not end the message with a punctuation
 4. Use the imperative stance
-5. Avoid uninformative messages
-6. Avoid look-elsewhere messages
+5. Avoid uninformative, look-elsewhere messages

 One trick that I always use when writing a commit message is to try come up with a statement which completes the phrase `If applied, this commit will ...`.
-This method kinda forces you to write in the imperative stance and encourages you to give a descriptive phrase about the commit.
+This method forces you to write in the imperative stance and encourages you to give a descriptive phrase about the commit.

 In addition, the commit message is conventionally split into the message title and message body using a blank line.
-Though used in practice, this is actually not required especially if the subject title is already sufficient to describe the change.
+Though used in practice, this is actually not required especially if the subject title is more than sufficient to describe the change.

-Having a good guideline for creating commits and sticking to it makes working with Git and collaborating with other developers a lot easier.
+Different teams practice different strategies but what's important is that having a good guideline for creating commits and sticking to it makes working with Git and collaborating with other developers a lot easier.

 ### Branching
 - Creating Branches